 A break-in is one of the most painful things any homeowner can experience.
-In 2016, the average home burglary caused over $2,000 in damage.
-Many of these break-ins could have been prevented had the owner installed high security locks on their doors.
-A high security lock is one that is resistant common attacks from thieves such as prying, drilling, and “bumping.”
-Another major benefit of high security locks is their ability to be key controlled, preventing unauthorized copies from being made.
+In 2019, the average home burglary caused over $2,600 in damage.
+Many of these break-ins could have been prevented had the owner installed high-security locks on their doors.
+A high-security lock is one that is resistant to common attacks from thieves such as prying, drilling, and “bumping.”
+Another major benefit of high-security locks is their ability to be key-controlled, preventing unauthorized copies from being made.
 Most doors on new houses come with standard locks that aren’t built to withstand these common attacks from burglars.
-If you are worried about someone having access to your home, it’s recommended that you install a high security lock, deadbolt, and strike plate on the door of your home or business.
+If you are worried about someone having access to your home, it’s recommended that you install a high-security lock, deadbolt, and strike plate on the door of your home or business.

 What Is Lock Bumping & How To Prevent

-While most homeowners think they’re adequately protecting their property with a standard dead-bolt, there is actually a technique called lock bumping, which is a technique used to unlock a door without the master key.
-A specially cut “bump” key (like the ones in the picture below) is inserted into the keyhole, and with a little force and a twist, the door becomes unlocked.
+While most homeowners think they’re adequately protecting their property with a standard deadbolt, there is actually a technique called lock bumping, which is a technique used to unlock a door without the master key.
+A specially cut “bump” key is inserted into the keyhole, and with a little force and a twist, the door becomes unlocked.
 This technique was initially used by locksmiths and first responders, but thanks to the internet, thieves can buy these bump keys online for just a few dollars.
 Research suggests that around 90 percent of household locks can’t prevent lock bumping.
-A high security lock such as Medeco or Mul-T-Lock are built to be bump resistant, making it difficult for would-be burglars from entering your home.
+A high-security lock such as Medeco or Mul-T-Lock is built to be bump resistant, making it difficult for would-be burglars from entering your home.

-Having high security locks and deadbolts installed onto your home is one of best ways to prevent break-ins.
-Some of the best high security lock brands in the industry are Medeco and Mul-T-Lock.
-These high security locks are designed to make it impossible for someone to bump or pick your locks, so you can be sure that they won’t be able to enter your home.
+Having high-security locks and deadbolts installed in your home is one of the smartest ways to prevent break-ins.
+Some of the best high-security lock brands in the industry are Medeco and Mul-T-Lock.
+These high-security locks are designed to make it impossible for someone to bump or pick your locks, so you can be sure that they won’t be able to enter your home.
 Medeco and Mul-T-Lock also use patented key control systems which prevent unauthorized copies of keys from being made.
-Here are some of the features and benefits from two of the best brands of high security locks.
+Here are some of the features and benefits of two of the best brands of high-security locks:

 - Grade 1 certification with the American National Standards Institute (ANSI).